Updated as of May 2019

 Over the past five-years, Andrew Peller has grown earnings by a compound annual growth rate of 20%.
 Although growth is expected to slow to approximately high-single digits over the next couple of years, it doesn’t consider future acquisitions.

-Since 1995, the company has purchased and integrated 17 brand acquisitions totaling more than 200 million.
+Since 1995, Andrew Peller has purchased and integrated 17 brand acquisitions totaling more than $200 million.
 As it continues to expand in adjacent categories, there is also a real opportunity in the cannabis sector.
-Although the company has not publicly commented, it has not shied away from expanding its product base in the past.
+Although the company has not publicly commented, it has not shied away from expanding its product base in the past, which would only mean good things for its dividend.

 #17 — Pembina Pipeline Corp